Ralith/openxrs/README.md

 - `loaded` allows access to a manually identified OpenXR implementation at run time.
 This allows for cases where a built-in Khronos loader, normally responsible for that task, cannot be used.
-- `linked` enables access to an OpenXR implementation linked in by the application.
-As opposed to `static`, this is useful when the target environment guarantees the presence of an OpenXR implementation or loader at a specific location, making a built-in loader redundant.
+- `linked` attempts to link to an OpenXR loader in the build environment.
+This is appropriate for target environments like desktop Linux which guarantee the presence of an OpenXR implementation or loader at a specific location, making a built-in loader redundant.
 - `mint` exposes `From` impls for converting to and from [mint](https://github.com/kvark/mint) types where appropriate.